ppscon/CBOM/docs/PQC-READINESS-GUIDE.md

 ## Executive Summary

 FIPS 140-3's forward-looking provisions for post-quantum cryptography (PQC) represent a critical advantage for organizations planning for quantum computing threats.
-This guide explains how QVS-CBOM positions your organization ahead of the curve.
+This guide explains how Aqua-CBOM positions your organization ahead of the curve.

 ---